kyma-project/kyma/docs/04-operation-guides/operations/evnt-02-eventing-metrics.md

 title: Kyma Eventing Metrics
 ---

-Kyma Eventing provides several Grafana Dashboard with various [metrics](./evnt-02-eventing-metrics.md), so you can monitor statistics and other information in real time.
+Kyma Eventing provides various metrics, so you can monitor statistics and other information in real time.
 The metrics follow the [Prometheus naming convention](https://prometheus.io/docs/practices/naming/).

 ### Metrics Emitted by Eventing Publisher Proxy: